 Something something transition from above.

 The following suggestions are a global commentary on how improvements in science might be achieved, rather than focusing on stop-gap solutions, as the evidence on replication and publication bias is clear (CITE).
 Transparency throughout the research process is the first key suggestion.
 The Internet has made it possible to share research across the globe, but a great deal of research still occurs behind laboratory doors to only be displayed in a final polished form.
 Websites like the Open Science Foundation grant insight into research processes, allowing researchers to share their methodologies, code, design, and other important components of their projects.
-In addition to posting materials for projects, pre-registration of hypotheses and methodology will be an important facet to science accountability.
+In addition to posting materials for projects, pre-registration of hypotheses and methodology will be an important facet in scientific accountability.

 A second suggestion involves the redefinition of evidentiary value or evidence for a studied phenomenon.
 The current focus on p-values has shown to be problematic, as many of the studies from the Open Science Collaboration (CITE) do not replicate at p < .05 or p < .005 (FIGURE FROM BELOW).
-With the change in transparency mentioned above, publishing research with solid research designs and statistics, regardless of p-values, will allow for a range of evidence to be presented.
+With the change in transparency mentioned above, publishing research with solid research designs and statistics, regardless of p-values, will allow for a range of evidence to become available.
 Publishing null findings is critical in replication and extension for discovering the limits and settings necessary for phenomena.
-Registered replications and reports will allow researchers to pursue this path as the field transitions on a focus away from p-values because a study is accepted for publication before the results are known.
+Registered replications and reports will allow studies to be accepted prior to results being known, thus allowing researchers to focus on experimental design and hypotheses apriori instead of p-values posthoc.
 Reports should describe multiple indicators of evidence, such as effect sizes, confidence intervals, power analyses, Bayes Factors, and other descriptive statistics.
-A misunderstanding of statistical power still plagues psychological sciences (Bakker, CITE), and often, individual research labs may not have the means to adequately sample for a proposed study.
+A misunderstanding of statistical power still plagues psychological sciences (Bakker, CITE), and often, individual research labs may not have the means to adequately power a proposed study.
 Multilab studies and collaboration with other scientists is fundamental to alleviating these issues, while encouraging interdisciplinary science.
-Additionally, collaboration increases our ability in statistics, as every researcher cannot be expected to know all methods and analyses, but teams of researchers can be assembled to cover a wider range of statistical skills to provide evidence in their reports.
+Additionally, collaboration increases our statistical abilities, as every researcher cannot be expected to be proficient in all methods and analyses, but teams of researchers can be assembled to cover a wider range of statistical skills to provide adequate estimates of evidence in their reports.